 Easter Bunny Egg – Crochet Pattern

-PIN this pattern to your Pinterest boards for later!
+You can Pin this pattern to your Pinterest boards HERE.

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE)

 DC – double crochet

 Sl St – slip stitch

 This crochet Easter Bunny Egg is about 7″ (18 cm) tall.